An Interview with Dennis Flaherty

 What do you see for the future of the CVA as the Council celebrates its 25th Anniversary?

 The CVA currently has members in over nine countries, and it is my hope to increase both our national and international membership.
 The CVA will remain a democratic, inclusive organization, continuing to represent a plurality of practitioners from all the different schools of Vedic astrology on my watch.
 Our 2014 20th anniversary was a great success within our community, particularly as it drew upon international speakers from several different countries.
-Plans are in the works to repeat that success with our 25th anniversary conference.

 What advice and encouragement would you give students who wish to study Vedic astrology?